 What does it mean to be an innovative organization within the realms of workplace culture?
 The Ford Company revolutionized the workforce with a 40 hour work week; Boeing was the first to remove tobacco from their offices.
 Where will progressive companies take their committed tribes?

 Our next destination became positive psychology as we explored a fairly new sector of the field in relation to company culture and organizational success.
-From Shawn Achor’s TedTalk and book, to our discussions with Dr. Mihaly Csikszentmihalyi, PhD., we have conducted in-depth research on the science and found staggering results regarding employee engagement.
+From Shawn Achor’s TedTalk and book, to our discussions with Dr. Mihaly Csikszentmihalyi, PhD., we have conducted in-depth research on the science and found staggering results regarding employee motivation.
 In addition, we started to notice opportunities to bring human sciences as “how” we can bring values to life within an organization.

 The age old tale of Maslow and the Hierarchy of Needs resurfaced and we asked the question, “is it time for organizations to satisfy the full hierarchy of needs for their people?”
 Pandora’s box had been opened.